anodizer-action (GitHub Action)

 The Run anodizer step retries up to 3 times for transient failures (registry rate limits, Docker push auth expiry, network blips).
 Between retries it prunes generated artifacts from dist/ while preserving split context files (dist/*/context.json) so --merge can still find them.
 Deterministic failures (config errors, compile failures) will fail identically on every attempt, but the cost of two extra 10s waits is low relative to a flaky release run.

-To disable retries, wrap anodizer manually with install-only: true.
+To disable retries for the normal release path, wrap anodizer manually